Emetophobia – how hypnotherapy can help

 Those who have emetophobia have a fear of vomiting or seeing other people being sick.
 They may worry about losing control when vomiting or specifically vomiting in public.
 This fear can stop people from eating, going to public places, travelling and other everyday tasks.

-While it’s not widely diagnosed, emetophobia affects an estimated 1.7-3.1% of males and 6-7% of females.
-The symptoms and severity vary from person to person, for many though the fear of vomiting (or seeing others vomit) stops them doing the things they want.
+While it’s not widely diagnosed, emetophobia affects around 2% of males and 7% of females.
+The symptoms and severity vary from person to person.
+For many though, the fear of vomiting (or seeing others vomit) stops them from doing the things they want.

 If this sounds familiar and you think you may have emetophobia, speaking to your doctor can help you get a diagnosis and look at treatment options.
 The good news is that there are several different treatment options available, including cognitive behavioural therapy (CBT), gradual exposure and hypnotherapy.